ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    SPP is currently only available for specific physics schemes used in the RAP/HRRR physics suite.
 Users need to be aware of which :term:`SDF` is chosen when turning this option on.

 ``DO_SPP``: (Default: "false")
    Flag to turn SPP on or off.
+SPP perturbs parameters or variables with unknown or uncertain magnitudes within the physics code based on ranges provided by physics experts.

 ..
    COMMENT: What does SPP do?
 Need a description similar to the SKEB/SHUM/SPPT descriptions.